hlaueriksson/conductofcode.io/about.md

 My name is [Henrik Lau Eriksson](https://henrik.laueriksson.com) and I live in Stockholm, Sweden.

-I'm a programmer with focus on _[.NET](https://www.microsoft.com/net) / ASP.NET / C#_
+I'm a programmer with focus on _[.NET](https://www.microsoft.com/net) / ASP.NET / C#_ ⚙️

+For the last couple of years I have been working in the Payment industry 💳

+I write code for the Web 🌐

+>Usually `backend` 🐴
+>
+>Sometimes `frontend` 🦄

 I studied computer science at [KTH Royal Institute of Technology](https://www.kth.se/profile/heer/?l=en)

-I enjoy writing quality code and strive to use _TDD / BDD / [Specification by Example](https://gojko.net/books/specification-by-example/)_ when applicable

-_Web / Cloud / [Serverless](https://azure.microsoft.com/en-us/overview/serverless-computing/)_ are some of the things I find interesting

 This blog is my tool to become a better developer.
 I write about the things I learn, the things I find exciting and the things I want my future self to remember.